brandon-hastings/Lumeleon/README.md

 Step 1: Use syntax "python patternAnalysis.py", to launch the user interface, where you can import folders of images to be analyzed in sequence.
 ## Intensity Matching:
+This process is intinded to standardize the lighting conditions of images taken in sequence to a color standard that is present within all images.
+This was created with a time series color analysis in mind so that color change can be compared across images.
+Note that this method does not serve to detect the specific value of color, only the relative change in color between the images.

 Step 1: Use "Standardize Images", to scale the images to a color standard present in all images.
 The reference image will be displayed first.

 Step 2: Define a reference rectangle on the image by clicking and holding the left mouse button.